Family and Medical Leave in Oregon

 - An employee who takes 12 weeks of parental leave may take an additional 12 weeks of sick child leave.

 - An employee may combine these entitlements to take up to 36 weeks of leave: 12 for pregnancy disability, 12 for parental leave, and 12 for sick child leave.

 Oregon Domestic Violence Leave

-Employers with at least six employees must give eligible employees a reasonable amount of leave to:
+Employers with at least six employees must give eligible employees who are victims of domestic violence, harassment, sexual assault, or stalking a reasonable amount of leave to:

 - seek legal remedies or the assistance of law enforcement, including a protective order